 Throughout his time in public service, Doug has been a leader on pro-family and small business issues, a strong advocate for our veterans and our military, and a supporter of lower taxes, immigration reform, less government spending, and protection of the Second Amendment.

 Doug is married to Jeanie, his wife of 41 years and an accomplished artist and former teacher at the Bemis School of Art in Colorado Springs.
 The Lamborns have also raised five extremely successful children.
 Their four sons were Eagle Scouts and, among them, have served as a doctor, in the military, as an attorney, and as a member of the creative arts community in Los Angeles.
 Their daughter was an accomplished collegiate track and field athlete and holds a Master's Degree in Journalism.
 The family has continued to grow with the addition of a son-in-law who works in the medical field and two daughters-in-law, one of whom is a Christian missionary and one of whom served as a Deputy District Attorney in El Paso County.
-The youngest members of the family are three beloved grandchildren.
+The youngest members of the family are four beloved grandchildren.